Everyone can benefit from learning to use conflict management skills in the workplace, regardless of their role, responsibilities, or personality.

-You may avoid conflict in the workplace like the plague.
-However, sometimes, it can creep up on you before you know it, with either customers or other employees.
+You may avoid conflict in the workplace like the plague, but sometimes, it can creep up on you with customers or other employees.
 That's when you must decide how you want to approach the conflict.
-Learning about interpersonal communication and ways to handle upset customers is especially vital to an employee working in customer success.
+Learning about conflict management and how to handle upset customers is especially vital to an employee working in customer success.

 It's rare to have a specific conflict management style that is generalized to every situation.
 Rather, humans judge each conflict and situation individually and decide the best way to handle it.

 Here are some ways to judge a conflict and choose an appropriate conflict management strategy.

 Questions to Ask Before Choosing a Conflict Management Style

 1. How much do you value the person or issue?

 It may influence you to choose one strategy over another based on how much you value the person with whom you have a conflict or the issue over which you are conflicted.
 It may not seem worth it to continue a long-term conflict if you're worried about ruining your relationship with someone, but it also may make your relationship stronger to come to a consensus.

 In addition, you can judge the importance of the conflict based on how close to home the issue sits.
 Perhaps it's a matter of your morals or personal values, in which case it may be essential for you to prolong the conflict.
 If the issue is of little significance to you, though, it may be easier to let it go.

 You should be prepared for the consequences of partaking in the conflict.
 Especially in a professional environment, there could be serious consequences for continuing a conflict with a higher-up.
 However, as long as you know the potential risks, you can decide whether or not to prolong the conflict.